 An eosinophil count blood test is similar to other blood tests.

-They will then insert the needle into the vein.
+- They will then insert the needle into the vein.
 The healthcare professional will usually draw the blood from a vein over the front of the elbow area.
-Some people feel a slight pinch when the needle breaks the skin.

 The entire process is quick, taking only a few minutes.
 Some people may feel dizzy or nauseous at the sight of the blood, or they may have mild bruising around the draw site for a few days after the test.